ibm-cloud-docs/ContinuousDelivery/pipeline_custom_docker_images.md

 ## Using a private image registry
 {: #private_image_registry}

-If you are using a private registry that requires authentication, you must set two extra stage environment properties: `DOCKER_USERNAME` and `DOCKER_PASSWORD`.
+If you are using a private registry that requires authentication, you must set two additional stage environment properties: `DOCKER_USERNAME` and `DOCKER_PASSWORD`.
 You can use a secure property to mask your `DOCKER_PASSWORD`.
 Before your image is pulled, the custom Docker image job uses your user name and password credentials to complete a `docker login`.

 For most registries, you can use the user name and password that were provided to you.
 If you use {{site.data.keyword.registrylong_notm}} to store your private images, you must use a platform API Key for authentication.